 What would you change about Homerton?

-If there was one thing I could change about Homerton would be better communication between staff and students.
+If there was one thing I could change about Homerton would be better communication and transparency between staff and students.
 There is very little information provided on different avenues for funding, welfare or other issues related to college life as staff do not sufficiently share information on what support the college has to offer.
 This has meant I've spent many nights trying to research what my options are, rather than being told what is available for students.
-This is why I've tried to make this Q&A as detailed as possible so students are aware of any and all information!
+Staff are working to improve this and the tutorial team tend to send emails to students a few times a term to signpost to resources.
+In the meantime, I've tried to make this Q&A as detailed as possible so students are aware of any and all information!

 Other Resources